Judiciary of Italy: Ordinary magistracy

 Access to the ordinary magistracy is based on a competitive public examination, held roughly each year by the Ministry of Justice.
-Among the many eligibility requirements, candidates must hold an Italian Juris Doctor (the so-called laurea magistrale a ciclo unico in giurisprudenza) and Italian citizenship at the time of signing up.
+Among the many eligibility requirements, candidates must hold an Italian Juris Doctor (the laurea magistrale a ciclo unico in giurisprudenza) and Italian citizenship at the time of signing up.
 For several decades, entry to this examination was subjected to candidates possessing prior relevant professional or academic experience.
 Civil servants and lawyers with a five-year experience in the position were eligible to sit to the examination, just as honorary magistrates with a six-year experience.
-The entry requirement was also met by doctors of law, university lecturers in legal matters, graduates from the so-called Italian Schools of Specialization for the Legal Professions or law graduates who clerked with a civil or criminal magistrate for eighteen months.
-Furthermore, administrative and audit magistrates as well as State attorneys [it] were and continue being eligible to the examination.
+The entry requirement was also met by doctors of law, university lecturers in legal matters, graduates from the Italian Schools of Specialization for the Legal Professions or law graduates who clerked with a civil or criminal magistrate for eighteen months.
+Furthermore, administrative and audit magistrates as well as state attorneys [it] were and continue being eligible to the examination.

 In 2022, a reform of the judicial organisation has been undertaken to simplify the recruitment of ordinary magistrates, bringing down the main entry requirement to possession of an Italian Juris Doctor.
 The exam is divided in two phases.
 The first part is written and requires candidates to draft three dissertations in private law, criminal law and administrative law respectively, each eight-hour long.
 The second part, an oral examination, is accessed by candidates who received at least the pass mark (12/20) in each written composition; an examination jury conducts an oral interview of candidates on ten legal subject-matters plus a foreign language test among English, French, Spanish or German.

-At the end of examination, laureates may acquire the status of 'ordinary trainee magistrate' (it. magistrato ordinario in tirocinio).
+At the end of examination, laureates may acquire the status of ordinary trainee magistrate (magistrato ordinario in tirocinio).
 A candidate can undertake the entry examination only thrice in their life.

 Administrative magistracy

 Access to the judicial branch's administrative division is contingent upon passing two distinct public competitive exams, which are open only to certain legal professionals and academics who hold specific qualifications.

-To qualify for TARs (en.
-Administrative Regional Tribunals), candidates must be either ordinary, audit, or military magistrates, State attorneys [it], law professors or lecturers with at least five years of experience, public officials, or regional, provincial, or local elected officials in possess of a Juris Doctor.
+To qualify for TARs (Administrative Regional Tribunals), candidates must be either ordinary, audit, or military magistrates, state attorneys, law professors or lecturers with at least five years of experience, public officials, or regional, provincial, or local elected officials in possess of a Juris Doctor.
 Additionally, lawyers with a minimum of eight years of legal practice are considered eligible.
 A different and more rigorous examination is required to enter into the Councilor of State's office.
 This particular exam is open to administrative magistrates with at least a one-year experience, and ordinary, audit, or military magistrates with a minimum of four years of experience in office.
-Moreover, senior officials in the Senate or the Chamber, as well as high-ranking public servants, are eligible to take this exam if they hold a law degree.
+Moreover, senior officials in the Senate of the Republic or the Chamber of Deputies, as well as high-ranking public servants, are eligible to take this exam if they hold a law degree.